darkangel-x5452/LAD-MachineLearningAZHandsOnPythonRInDataScience/README.md

 * Example of wine data set, with customer segment based on wine features.
 Firstly cluster the customer segments (already done into 3 segments).
 Then create a predictive model that predicts which new wines will belong to which customer segment.

 #### Section 44 - Linear Discriminant Analysis (LDA)
-* Example of wine data set, with custome r segment based on wine features.
+* Example of wine data set, with customer segment based on wine features.
 Firstly cluster the customer segments (already done into 3 segments).
 Then create a predictive model that predicts which new wines will belong to which customer segment.

 #### Section 45 - Kernel PCA
 * Example of wine data set, with customer segment based on wine features.
 Firstly cluster the customer segments (already done into 3 segments).
 Then create a predictive model that predicts which new wines will belong to which customer segment.